its-ammu/api-driven-project/README.md

    - Go to your GitHub repository settings
    - Navigate to Secrets and Variables > Actions
    - Add a new secret named `PREFECT_API_KEY` with your Prefect Cloud API key
+   - Add a new secret named `PREFECT_WORKSPACE` with your workspace name

 ### GitHub Actions